My journey in under 404 words

 If all I do is help 1 person avoid the wrong investment- then all the podcasts, books and articles are worth it.

-I started like many Canadian real estate investors- looking for a way to replace my 6 figure income.
+I started like many Canadian real estate investors- looking for a safe place to invest.

 I moved to Calgary AB at 17 and got my BA in Economics.
 My first real estate investment was in 2004; a 1943 war-time house with no basement or central heat.
 I made many mistakes.